KenEucker/react-testing-starter/README.md

 # react-testing-starter

-A starter repository for a React application with accompanying fronend tests, written entirely in typescript.
+A starter repository for a React application with accompanying frontend tests, written entirely in typescript.